-In “A Prose-poem, a Tribute, and a Wreath for Pius Adesanmi,” poet and diplomat ComAnu’a-Gheyle Solomon Azoh-mbi compares the culture of the “Algonquin people on whose traditional territories” he was at the time of Adesanmi’s death to the culture of “African ancestral people” with whom Adesanmi’s body and spirit lie, identifying the shared patrimony of both cultures in their use of dance to herald the coming and going of birth: “At the birth of a new life, we dance;/At the passing of an old person, we dance.”
-This ritual dance reenacts both the communality and the spirituality of life and death which shape the African and Canadian worldviews within which Adesanmi functioned.
-Adesanmi was forty-seven when he died, yet Azoh-mbe asks readers to celebrate his transition, suggesting that his death is an inevitable passage to the final destination of his roving spirit.
-Likewise, in his “Introduction,” Otiono remarks on Adesanmi’s penchant for the otherworldly, citing Adesanmi’s poem “Entries” to highlight the writer’s vision of life: “Earthling, among you I’m a prisoner of war/Escape.
+In “A Prose-poem, a Tribute, and a Wreath for Pius Adesanmi,” Anu’a-Gheyle Solomon Azoh-mbi compares the culture of the “Algonquin people on whose traditional territories” he was at time of Adesanmi’s death to the culture of “African ancestral people” with whom Adesanmi’s body and spirit lay.
+The author identifies the shared patrimony of both cultures in their use of dance to herald the coming and going of birth: “At the birth of a new life, we dance;/At the passing of an old person, we dance.”
+This ritual dance reenacts both the communality and the spirituality of life and death which shape the African and Algonquin worldviews within which Adesanmi functioned.
+Adesanmi was forty-seven when he died, yet Azoh-mbe asks the reader to celebrate his transition, suggesting that his death is an inevitable passage to the final destination of his roving spirit.
+Likewise, in the “Introduction,” Otiono remarks on Adesanmi’s penchant for the otherworldly, citing Adesanmi’s poem “Entries” to highlight the writer’s vision of life: “Earthling, among you I’m a prisoner of war/Escape.
 Escape is always on my mind.”
-Since Adesanmi considered the world an obstacle to his bourgeoning spirit, Azoh-mbe’s exaltation of his death as “the ultimate gift of life” is discerning.
+Since Adesanmi considered the world an obstacle to his burgeoning spirit, Azoh-mbe’s exaltation of his death as “the ultimate gift of life” is discerning.